stefanofante/nqueen/README.md

 Behavior notes:

-- If `GA` is included and `--skip-tuning` is NOT set, the pipeline performs GA tuning first (according to the selected `--mode`) and then runs final experiments.
+- Tuning runs only when you pass `--tune`; default behavior is to reuse stored parameters (i.e., skip tuning).
-- If `GA` is excluded (e.g., `-a SA` or `-a BT`), tuning is automatically skipped.
+- If `GA` is excluded (e.g., `-a SA` or `-a BT`), tuning is skipped regardless.
 - When tuning runs, optimal GA parameters are saved back to `config.json` (via `ConfigManager`).
-- With `--skip-tuning`, GA parameters are loaded from `config.json`; missing sizes cause an explicit error suggesting to run tuning first.
+- Without `--tune`, GA parameters are loaded from `config.json`.
+If parameters for the selected fitness/N are missing or empty, the CLI automatically performs tuning as a fallback and persists the results.

 All runtime messages and plot labels are in English.